What is GDPR Compliance + Checklist Your Company Needs to Follow

 Many experts recommend hiring a dedicated DPO.
 This person is responsible for protecting the data your company collects, ensuring that you remain GDPR compliant, and reporting any vulnerabilities to senior staff.

 If you have a ho-hum offer, now’s the time to sweeten the pot.
-Consumers will have to take more steps to opt-in for your newsletters, webinars, and other purposes, so you need a slam-dunk incentive.
+Consumers will have to take more opt-in for your email newsletters, webinars, and other purposes, so you need a slam-dunk incentive.

 Plus, you need your headlines and CTAs to communicate effectively with your audience.
 Speak in their language and make sure they understand the benefits of what you’re offering.